Food poisoning is characterised by symptoms that usually include abdominal cramps, nausea, vomiting, diarrhoea.

 The similarity of the symptoms often complicates diagnosis.
-A thorough investigation of a patient's medical history and of foodstuffs recently consumed, will often assist the medical practitioner in making the correct diagnosis.
-It is important to do this, as different infections may require different treatments.
+A thorough investigation of a person’s medical history and of foods recently consumed will often assist the doctor in making the correct diagnosis.
+It’s important to do this, as different infections may require different treatments.

 What causes food poisoning?

 The most common causes of food poisoning are bacteria, followed by viruses, parasites, chemicals and toxins.